ubc/emoji-feedback/README.md

 * `endpoints` is an object that contains 3 endpoints `emojiEndpoint`, `formEndpoint` and `votesEndpoint`.
 * `options` is an optional object that contains `introText`, `feedbackTextPrompt` and `feedbackThankYou`, which allow for configurations of the text.

+### Tests
+To run the tests, first ensure that the application is running locally (`npm start`), then `npm test` will run the Jest unit and UI tests (in Puppeteer's headless mode).
+Code coverage is ~85%, and more will be added over time.